dariober/ASCIIGenome/README.md

 ====================

 As there is no GUI, everything is handled thorough command line.
-Once `ASCIIGenome` is started enter a commands and press ENTER to execute.
+Once `ASCIIGenome` is started enter a command and press ENTER to execute.

 Some features of Unix console are enabled:

-* Arrow keys UP and DOWN scroll previous commands
+* Arrow keys UP and DOWN scroll previous commands.
 * TAB auto-completes commands.
-* ENTER without any argument repeats the previous command
+* ENTER without any argument repeats the previous command.

 Examples: